Rye, East Sussex: Local media

-Sport and leisure
+The town’s local newspaper is Rye News.

+Sports

 Rye has a non-League football club, Rye Town FC, who play their home matches at The Salts.
 The club, which was formed in 2016, plays in the East Sussex Football League, and replaced the now defunct Rye United FC (formerly Rye & Iden United) of the Sussex County Football League, which folded in 2014.

-Rye has a rugby union club, Rye RFC, who compete in the Sussex Intermediate League.
+Rye has a rugby union club, Rye RFC, who compete in the Sussex 2 league.
 The club was formed in 1991 and field both adult and youth teams.
 The rugby club and its playing fields are located on New Road.

-Rye in literature
+Rye in literature and film

-Several mentions of the town have been made by famous travel writers between the 16th and 18th centuries, although not all were good.
-Sir Robert Naunton (1563–1635) mentions it in his book Travels in England, published sometime between 1628 and 1632; he calls Rye a "small English seaport"; shortly after his arrival he takes post-horses for London, travelling via Flimwell.

-Daniel Defoe (1660–1731) described the state of the harbour and its approaches, saying, "Rye would flourish again, if her harbour, which was once able to receive the royal navy, cou'd be restor'd", but thought it very doubtful that large ships would be able to use the port again.
+Several mentions of the "small English seaport" were made by travel writers between the 16th and 18th centuries.
+Among them, Daniel Defoe described the state of the harbour and its approaches, believing that "Rye would flourish again, if her harbour, which was once able to receive the royal navy, cou'd be restor'd", but thought it very doubtful that large ships would be able to use the port again.

-William Cobbett (1763–1835) simply mentions it in passing, saying that this area (that including the Romney Marsh) would be most likely to be where the French invaders might land.
-According to Norman Wright's book The Famous Five: Everything you ever wanted to know, it was Rye and the Romney Marsh that inspired Enid Blyton to write Five go to Smuggler's Top (1945).

-In 1969, Malcolm Saville published an entry in his Lone Pine series of children's adventure novels titled Rye Royal set largely in Rye, although he had previously based several others of the series wholly or partially in the town, starting with The Gay Dolphin Adventure published in 1945.
-The titular Gay Dolphin is a fictional hotel owned by the mother of one of the Lone Pine Club, but is located in the book seemingly in Watchbell Street, where the real Hope Anchor hotel stands, although its description in the books is more akin to the town's Mermaid hotel.
-Over the course of the books, several of the town's landmarks are mentioned and described accurately, as is some of its history.